KevinGoodsell/rootless-containers/04-more-mappings-and-root-file-system/README.md

     $ curl -LO http://mirrors.edge.kernel.org/alpine/latest-stable/main/x86_64/apk-tools-static-2.14.0-r5.apk

-Unpack the file:
+Unpack the file, then return no the directory for part 4:

     $ tar -xzf apk-tools-static-2.14.0-r5.apk

+    $ popd

 Next we'll install the Alpine base system.
 Since this will need to perform privileged actions, we'll do it inside the namespace our example program
 creates:

-    $ python3 04-more-mappings-and-root-file-system/example04.py -- bash
+    $ python3 example04.py -- bash

-Now that we have root access, install the base system:
+Now that we have root access, install the base system.
+We'll put it in a subdirectory `alpine/alpine-root`:

+    # cd ../alpine

     # ./sbin/apk.static -X http://mirrors.edge.kernel.org/alpine/latest-stable/main -U --allow-untrusted -p alpine-root --initdb add alpine-base